mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 The number of seconds to wait until an error is returned to the client when `delayed_retry` is enabled.
 The default value is 10 seconds.

+### `transaction_replay`

+Replay interrupted transactions.
+This parameter was added in MaxScale 2.3.0 and is disabled by default.
+Enabling this parameter implicitly enables both the `delayed_retry` and `master_reconnection` parameters.

+When the server where the transaction is in progress fails, readwritesplit can migrate the transaction to a replacement server.
+This can completely hide the failure of a master node without any visible effects to the client.

+If no replacement node becomes available before the timeout controlled by `delayed_retry_timeout` is exceeded, the client connection is closed.

+Not all transactions can be safely replayed.
+Only when the following criteria are met, the transaction can be safely replayed.

+* Transaction contains only data modification (`INSERT`, `UPDATE`, `DELETE` etc.) or `SELECT ...
+FOR UPDATE` statements.

+* The replacement server where the transaction is applied returns results identical to the original partial transaction.

+If the results from the replacement server are not identical when the transaction is replayed, the client connection is closed.

+Performing MVCC reads (`SELECT` queries without `FOR UPDATE` or `LOCK IN SHARE MODE`) with transaction replay is discouraged.
+If such statements are executed but the results of each reply are identical, the transaction is replayed but the results are not guaranteed to be consistent on the database level.

 ## Routing hints

 The readwritesplit router supports routing hints.
 For a detailed guide on hint